Chystik/pass-man/README.md

 ## Run server

 Server uses postgresql for storing all types of private data.
-Use `make dev-up to` run database with docker.
+Use `make dev-up` to start the database with docker-compose.

 Server gets all configuration parameters from environment variables.
 It also can parse env vars from the file with -e flag: `go run ./cmd/server/ -e .env`